 I’ve watched a lot of Hell’s Kitchen on TV.
 That means I’ve watched a lot of Chef Gordon Ramsay yelling and cussing out many wannabe chefs due to their culinary failures.
 It also means that I’ve seen Beef Wellington served and prepared an absurd number of times in one setting.
 Aside from the fact that it looks delicious, I’ve always been afraid to try making it because of how many times people on Hell’s Kitchen screw it up.
+Thus, this pork wellington recipe was born!

 After doing a little bit of research, I found a good estimate for a cooking time and that apparently almost everyone wraps their Pork Wellingtons in prosciutto.
 Normally, I would like to try something different, but why on Earth would I say no to prosciutto?
 I also wanted to stuff the Wellington so that it wasn’t just pork on pork resulting in a high class pig in a blanket.
 I may not have been the first to use greens and Boursin cheese to stuff a pork tenderloin, but I am pretty pleased that I came up with it on my own.

 The result surprised me because it turned out amazingly well and I know that I will keep making this again and again!
+Unlike a Beef Wellington, this Pork Wellington recipe is affordable enough for regular meals where you still want to feel a little fancy.

 Disclaimer: Just a note about the recipe below.
 I originally bought the smallest tenderloin I could find and it was 2 pounds.
 As it turns out, I actually ended up buying two 1-pound tenderloins stuffed into one package.
 Some of the pictures below have two tenderloins in them, but that’s only because I decided to make two with what I had.
 The measurements below are for one Pork Wellington though, so if you’re making two then double everything.